idaholab/moose/framework/doc/content/source/transfers/MultiAppGeneralFieldNearestNodeTransfer.md

 ## Example Input File Syntax

-In this example, a `MultiAppGeneralFieldNearestNodeTransfer` is used to transfer a variable `to_sub` from block '1' in the main app to block '1' in the child app, filling the variable `from_main`.
+In this example, a `MultiAppGeneralFieldNearestNodeTransfer` is used to transfer a variable `to_sub` from block '1' in the main app to block '1' in the child app `sub`, filling the variable `from_main`.

 !listing test/tests/transfers/general_field/nearest_node/subdomain/main.i block=Transfers/to_sub